Saturday 13th July 2019

 Presenter: Claire Williamson is Programme Leader for Metanoia Institute’s MSc in Creative Writing for Therapeutic Purposes.
-Claire has worked extensively in CWTP for over twenty years, including addiction recovery, profound disability and bereavement.
-A published writer: Split Ends (Eyewear, 2016) and Visiting the Minotaur (forthcoming Seren, 2018), Claire is studying for a doctorate in Creative Writing at Cardiff University.
+Claire has worked extensively in CWTP for over twenty-five years, including addiction recovery and bereavement.
+A published writer, Claire latest collection of poems is Visiting the Minotaur (Seren, 2018).
+Claire is studying for a doctorate in Creative Writing at Cardiff University.

 1.30pm to 3.00pm – Choice of:

 Research & Sustainability Strand Saturday 2: Between hip-hop and Hippocrates: How rap helped humanize medicine

 From Anton Chekhov to Atul Gwande, physician-writers abound in historical and contemporary literature.
 Why?
 This talk explores the relationship between writing and the practice of medicine from the perspective of a psychiatrist-in-training and rapper.
 Presentation of arts-in-health research, personal stories and psychological literature will be interspersed with clinical vignettes in rap explore how writing and performing can impact medicine as patient and clinician.